google/zetasql/docs/window-function-calls.md

 **Notation rules**

-+ Square brackets "[ ]" indicate optional clauses.
++ Square brackets `[ ]` indicate optional clauses.
-+ Parentheses "( )" indicate literal parentheses.
++ Parentheses `( )` indicate literal parentheses.
-+ The vertical bar "|" indicates a logical OR.
++ The vertical bar `|` indicates a logical `OR`.
-+ Curly braces "{ }" enclose a set of options.
++ Curly braces `{ }` enclose a set of options.
-+ A comma followed by an ellipsis within square brackets "[, ... ]" indicates that the preceding item can repeat in a comma-separated list.
++ A comma followed by an ellipsis within square brackets `[, ... ]` indicates that the preceding item can repeat in a comma-separated list.

 **Description**

-An analytic function computes results over a group of rows.
-You can use the following syntax to build an analytic function:
+A window function computes results over a group of rows.
+You can use the following syntax to build a window function:

-+  `analytic_function_name`: The function that performs an analytic operation.
++  `function_name`: The function that performs a window operation.
    For example, the numbering function `RANK()` could be used here.
-+  `argument_list`: Arguments that are specific to the analytic function.
++  `argument_list`: Arguments that are specific to the function.
    Some functions have them, some do not.
-+  `OVER`: Keyword required in the analytic function syntax preceding the [`OVER` clause][over-clause-def].
++  `OVER`: Keyword required in the window function syntax preceding the [`OVER` clause][over-clause-def].
-+  [`over_clause`][over-clause-def]: References a window that defines a group of rows in a table upon which to use an analytic function.
++  [`over_clause`][over-clause-def]: References a window that defines a group of rows in a table upon which to use a window function.
 +  [`window_specification`][window-specs-def]: Defines the specifications for
    the window.
 +  [`window_frame_clause`][window-frame-clause-def]: Defines the window frame